-Getting things done in the world of Unified Communications can be trying, especially with all those new-fangled terms and acronyms!
-At the end of the day, you just want to know what the terms mean so you can get to the task at hand (and so you don’t look like a fool at the office).
-To give you a leg up, we’re going to define some of the most common terms so you can find what you need and move on!
+Getting things done in the world of Unified Communications can be trying, especially with all those terms and acronyms!
+At the end of the day, you just want to know what it all means so you can get to the task at hand (and so you don’t drop the ball at the office).
+To give you a leg up, we’re going to define some of the most common terms so you can find what you need and get moving!

 This post is comprised of three, alphabetized sections: